Bounded Solutions in Incompressible Hydrodynamics: Bounded Weak Solutions of the Euler System

 \end{defi}

-This definition of weak solution is entirely consistent with the Euler equations \eqref{eq:Euler}, even though the pressure function does not appear explicitly in the integral equation \eqref{eq:weakMomentum}, since Lemma \ref{l:integrability} insures the existence of $\pi$ based on \eqref{eq:weakMomentum}, this function being unique up to an irrelevant constant summand.

-\begin{rmk} Before moving on, some remarks are in order concerning the initial datum problem.
-Because we use divergence-free test functions $\phi$ in the weak form of the momentum equation \eqref{eq:weakMomentum}, we have, for any constant $C \in \mathbb{R}^d$,

-This means that if $u \in C^1_T(L^\infty)$ is a weak solution to the Euler problem related to the initial datum $u_0 \in L^\infty$, according to Definition \ref{d:weakEuler}, then $u$ is also a weak solution related to the different initial datum $u_0 + C$, which also is divergence-free.
-In other words, regardless of regularity, the weak solution solves the weak form of the Euler equations \eqref{eq:Euler} for infinitely many different bounded initial data that differ from the initial value flow $u(0)$.
+\begin{rmk} Several remarks are in order concerning this definition.
+Firstly, by testing \eqref{eq:c2EulerWeak} against any divergence-free $\phi \in \mc D([0, T[ \times \R^d)$, we obtain the usual integral formulation

+of the momentum equation.
+Strictly speaking, Definition \ref{d:c2weakEuler} is a bit stronger than the previous integral formulation because an extra assumption is made on the pressure: it has to define a distribution with respect to both \textsl{time and space}. \end{rmk}

+\begin{rmk} Next, we note that, contrary to most evolution equations, there is no need for a weak solution $u$ to be continuous with respect to time, even in the $\mc D'$ topology: the presence of the pressure may compensate time singularities in the flow, as would be the case if, for example, $u(t, x) = \mathds{1}_{[1, + \infty[}(t) V$ where $V \in \R^d$ is a constant vector.
+As we will see, this problem arises only in the $L^\infty$ framework: $L^p$ regularity of the solutions (with $p < +\infty$) implies continuity with respect to time in some weak topology, since, in that case, we may indeed apply the Leray projection to obtain \eqref{eq:c2EulerP} below. \end{rmk}

+\begin{rmk} Finally, we must comment on the notion of initial datum in Definition \ref{d:c2weakEuler}.
+Because the weak form of the Euler equations is taken in the sense of $\mc D' ([0, T[ \times \R^d)$, that is with $t = 0$ included in the time interval, any translation $u_0 + V$ (with $V \in \R^d$) of the initial datum is also a valid initial datum \textsl{for the same solution}:

+Simply, a different choice of pressure allows for $u$ to be associated with infinitely many initial data, regardless of the time regularity of $u$ (it could be $C^1_T(L^\infty)$).
+Seen from the perspective of the integral form \eqref{eq:c2weakMomentum} of the momentum equation, the ambiguity of the initial data is a direct consequence of testing with \textsl{divergence-free} functions only: for any fixed $V \in \R^d$ and divergence-free $\phi \in \mc D([0, T[ \times \R^d)$,

-The weak form \eqref{eq:weakMomentum} of the momentum equation is tested with smooth divergence-free compactly supported functions.
-These functions are orthogonal, in the sense of the $\mc S' \times \mc S$ duality, to all gradients.
-Therefore, any (regular) flow $u$ which solves the Euler problem is also a weak solution (according to Definition \ref{d:weakEuler}) related to the initial data $u(0) + \nabla g$ (for any $g \in \mc S'$).
+These test functions are orthogonal, in the sense of the $\mc S' \times \mc S$ duality, to all gradients.
+Therefore, any (regular) flow $u$ which solves the Euler problem is also a weak solution (according to Definition \ref{d:c2weakEuler}) related to the initial data $u(0) + \nabla g$ (for any $g \in \mc S'$).

 In the $L^p$ framework (with $p < +\infty$), this ambiguity totally disappears, as long as we require the initial data to be $L^p$.
 Indeed, any divergence-free $f \in L^p$ which is also the gradient of some tempered distribution $f = \nabla g$ must be a harmonic polynomial, since we would then have $\Delta g = 0$.
 Since there is no nonzero polynomial in $L^p$, this implies $f = 0$.